American Legion: 1918 and founding posts

 The site of Ferdinand Branstetter Post No. 1 is a vacant lot in Van Tassell, Wyoming, where the first American Legion post in the U.S. was established in 1919.
 Branstetter was a Van Tassell resident who died in World War I. The structure housing the post has since been demolished.
 The site was listed on the National Register of Historic Places in 1969.
 In 1969, it was hoped that an interpretative sign would be put up, and also possibly that a restored post building would be constructed.

 The first post of the Legion, General John Joseph Pershing Post Number 1 in Washington, DC, was organized on March 7, 1919, and obtained the first charter issued to any Legion post on May 19, 1919.
 The St. Louis caucus that year decided that Legion posts should not be named after living persons, and the first post changed its name to George Washington Post 1.
 The post completed the constitution and made plans for a permanent organization.
 It set up temporary headquarters in New York City and began its relief, employment, and Americanism programs.

 On May 20, 1919, Colonel Ernest Lester Jones received a petition from 20 of the enlisted women of the U.S. Naval Reserve Force for a charter to organize a post to be known as "Betsy Ross Post No. l", composed entirely of Yeomen (F) of the U.S. Navy.
 In October of that year, the post changed its name to U.S.S.
 Jacob Jones, which commemorated the members' Navy heritage.

 Congress granted The American Legion a national charter in September 1919.

 The American Legion chartered Paris Post No. 1 on December 13, 1919.
 It was the first overseas post to be chartered and has been in continuous existence since then.

+China

-China Post One, formed in 1919, one year after the "great war" and chartered by The American Legion on April 20, 1920, was originally named the General Frederick Townsend Ward Post No. 1, China.
-It is the only post nominally headquartered in a Communist country, and has been operating in exile since 1948—presently in Fate, Texas.
+China Post 1, formed in 1919, and was chartered by The American Legion on April 20, 1920.
+It was originally named the General Frederick Townsend Ward Post No. 1, China.
+It is the only Post nominally headquartered in a Communist country, and has been operating in exile since 1948—presently in Colorado Springs, Colorado.